RitaBot-Project/Ritabot.gg/_pages/home.md

   overlay_color: "#5e616c"
   overlay_image: /assets/images/home_banner1.jpg
 excerpt: >
   A Real-Time Interchangeable Translating Assistant, RITA is a translation bot built using discord.js and the Cloud Google Translate API.
 Offering affordable, and cheap Discord translation services in over 100+ languages.
-RitaBot is one of the best cheap and affordable translation bots out there, with no limits on individual discord language translations, and supporting a max of 1000 automatic channel translation tasks.<br />
+RitaBot is one of the best cheap and affordable translation bots out there, with no limits on individual discord language translations.<br />
 feature_row:
   - image_path: /assets/images/1.gif
     alt: "Feature rich Discord Translator, Automatic Channel Translation, Flag Reaction Translation, and much more."